 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-These verses are from 1 John 1:8 to 2:6.
-Their directness makes it clear that the writer, John the Apostle and Evangelist, must have been dealing with some disturbing challenges to the Christian faith.
+The directness of these verses makes it clear that the writer, John the Apostle and Evangelist, must have been dealing with some disturbing challenges to the Christian faith.

 Those challenges came from the various groups and sects that appeared in the earliest days of the Christian Church, when John was writing.
 Many of these groups, influenced by Oriental or Greek pagan philosophies, taught that the soul is the only important part of the human being.
 The body is a prison from which the soul must strive to escape.
 In fact, all material things, including the body, are unworthy of salvation.

 Devaluing matter led these groups to have ideas about Jesus Christ that were not those of the Church.
 A belief system called Docetism (from the Greek word for "to seem") taught that Christ did not really come as a true human being; He only seemed to do so.
 The Docetists couldn't accept that God would lower Himself to take on a material body.

 But our faith is based on Jesus Christ coming to our world as true Man and true God.
 He had to take on everything that is ours, including a body, in order to save it.
 Our bodies will be resurrected in glory, not cast off as worthless.
 We are whole beings—body, soul, spirit—and our wholeness is eternally precious to God.

 When John writes that if we say we have not sinned "we make God a liar," he is referring to another teaching of some groups in his time.
 They said that sin is unimportant.
 It is merely something done in the body, and if the body and matter are unimportant, so is sin.